-There are three main rules that you should follow:
+There are three main rules for rounding that you should follow:

 - “Digits after rounding”.
 You can find this in “Settings” > “Configuration.
 This determines how many digits you use on invoice for rounding.